ajhenley/gitbook/javascript_examples.md

 ###JavaScript is a real language

+JavaScript ("JS" for short) is a full-fledged dynamic programming language.
+JavaScript provides dynamic interactivity on websites.
+JavaScript is compact but flexible.
+Many tools have been written on top of the JavaScript language allowing one to add functionality with minimal effort.

 JavaScript may be the most misunderstood programming language in the world.
-I combines simplicity with power and is often misused.
-JavaScript is growing in acceptance.
-It is finding its way into more and more high-profile applications.
+It combines simplicity with power.
+It is often misused.
+JavaScript is finding its way into more and more high-profile applications and gaining acceptance.

 Let's try some JavaScript examples in the browser.
 You can save these examples to a web page in the body section.
 Refresh the page after each edit to see your changes.